 On Mac OS X 10.3 through 10.5, our free MemoryCell provided a quick overview on the memory (RAM) being used by each of your applications.
 Alas, it was broken by Mac OS X 10.6, and a replacement was not in the cards.
 Fortunately, as Mac OS X matured, the problem of applications using too much RAM diminished greatly.

 Pulsar burned brightly, until it was snuffed out by forces entirely beyond our control.
-First released January 2nd, 2009, Pulsar was a fantastic tool for listening to SiriusXM streaming content.
+First released as 2009 was being rung in, Pulsar was a fantastic tool for listening to SiriusXM streaming content.
 Unfortunately, SiriusXM never provided a proper API for audio streaming.
-Pulsar used all manner of clever hacks and workarounds to get audio, but it eventually it became clear that they wished to kill off any and all third-party players.
-Ultimately, we were forced to give up the fight, and on October 1st, 2012, Pulsar was retired.
+Pulsar used all manner of clever hacks and workarounds to get audio, but eventually it became clear that they wished to kill off any and all third-party players.
+Ultimately, we were forced to give up the fight, and Pulsar was retired in 2012.

-First released on September 24th, 2007, Radioshift was designed to make recording Internet radio as simple as possible.
+First released in 2007, Radioshift was designed to make recording Internet radio as simple as possible.
 That took quite a few moving parts, including a guide full of streaming radio listings, playback of various streaming protocols, and a fully automatic audio recorder.
 While our audio recording was always top-notch, issues with streaming protocols and our Radio Guide led us to discontinue Radioshift.
-On December 31st, 2011, Radioshift was retired from development and removed from sale.
+At the end of 2011, Radioshift was retired from development and removed from sale.

-Radioshift Touch was our first iPhone application, released on December 15th, 2008.
+Radioshift Touch was our first iPhone application, released at the end of 2008.
 Unfortunately, it was not financially successful.
 While we felt its $9.99 price tag was fair given the application's depth, it proved higher than most users wished to pay.
 Nevertheless, we were unwilling to participate in a race to the bottom on prices.
 Further harming sales were competing applications which flouted various App Store rules in ways we weren't willing to imitate.
 Ultimately, the frustrations of dealing with these issues along with the low revenue led us to discontinue the product.
-On February 27th, 2010, Radioshift Touch was retired from development and removed from the App Store.
+In early 2010, Radioshift Touch was retired from development and removed from the App Store.